 Introverts are sometimes shy, but not necessarily.
 Both introverts and extroverts can experience social anxiety disorder.
 Introverts aren’t immune from needing social support; they just need a different balance.
 Small talk is often tiring for introverts.

 I agree with The Opinionated Woman that Western society generally expects extroversion.
 Extroversion isn’t actually that much more common than introversion, though.
 Data from Pew Research Center in 2014 showed 12% highly extroverted, 5% highly introverted, and everyone else swimming along somewhere in the middle.

-Obviously, there have been challenges for introverts too; autonomy has been restricted, and virtual communication may not feel as substantial as in-person.
+Obviously, there have been challenges for introverts too; autonomy has been restricted, virtual communication may not feel as substantial as in-person, and introverts can be lonely just like extroverts can.
 Still, I think the introverts have probably had an easier time of things.

 I’m an introvert, and depression has pushed me to the extreme edge of introversion (think a hermit with moss growing on top).
 While COVID has been unpleasant in terms of general stress of the world and greater difficulty accessing goods and services, I like the excuse to not talk to people.
 I also like that wearing a mask hides my flat affect (lack of facial expressiveness), so I don’t have to even think about trying to force my uncooperative face into a semi-pleasant expression.
 If the infection ended but the social distancing continued, that would be just fine in my world.
 I’ll continue being a hermit regardless.

 I do feel bad for the extroverts of the world, though.
 I can’t even imagine being plunked in an anti-pandemic that involved small talk every waking hour of the day.
 I’d need to find a very large rock to crawl under.

 I wonder what the world will be like post-pandemic.
 Will we go back to the world made for extroverts?
 Or have we introverts made enough inroads that we’ll hang on to at least some vestiges of introvert world?